 Read more about our work with the Ministry of Petroleum and Natural Gas in powering Pradhan Mantri Ujjwala Yojana using data intelligence here!

-We’re always on the lookout for passionate people to join our Policy & Governance Team.
+We’re always on the lookout for passionate people to join our Deployment Management Team.
 Check out open positions here!